-- · at least 18 years old on the day of the election. - be a citizen of the UK, Commonwealth, Republic of Ireland or other qualifying foreign national.
+- · at least 18 years old on the day of the election. - be a citizen of the UK, Commonwealth, Republic of Ireland or another Member State of the European Union.

 Candidates must meet at least one of the 4 conditions below: